A Banach algebraic Approach to the Borsuk-Ulam Theorem: Further Questions and Remarks

-In the following example we drop simultaneously the commutativity of both grading group G and the graded idempotent less algebra $A$ in the main theorem.
-We observe that in this case the theorem is no longer valid.
+In the following example, we drop the commutativity of both grading group G and the graded algebra A. We observe that in this case the main theorem is no longer valid.

-\begin{exa}
+\begin{exa3}

 Let $F_{2}$ be the free group on two generators $x$ and $y$.
 We shall see that there is a normal subgroup $G_{0}$ of $F_{2}$ which does not contain $yxy^{-1}x^{-1}$ and its quotient is isomorphic to $S_{3}$, the permutation group on three elements.
 Assuming the existence of such subgroup $G_{0}$, we obtain an $S_{3}$-graded structure for $C_{red}^{*}(F_{2})$ for which $yxy^{-1}x^{-1}$, as an element of $C_{red}^{*}(F_{2})$, is a nontrivial homogenous element.
-On the other hand it is well known that this algebra has no nontrivial idempotent and $yxy^{-1}x^{-1}\in C_{red}^{*}(F_{2})$, is in the same connected component of the identity, see \cite{HAAGERUP}.
+On the other hand it is well known that this algebra has no nontrivial idempotent and $yxy^{-1}x^{-1}\in C_{red}^{*}(F_{2})$, is in the same connected component as the identity, see \cite{HAAGERUP}.
 To prove the existence of such subgroup $G_{0}$, we first note that $F_{4}$, the free group on four generators, can be considered as an index three subgroup of $F_{2}$ which does not contain $yxy^{-1}x^{-1}$.
 This can be proved using certain covering space of figure-8 space as illustrated in \cite[p.58]{HATCHER}.
 Let $h:\widetilde{X} \rightarrow X$ be a covering space with $h(q)=p$.
 Then the induced map $h_{*}: \pi_{1} (\widetilde{X},q) \rightarrow \pi_{1} (X, p)$ is an injective map. $h_{*}(\pi_{1} (\widetilde{X},q))$ is isomorphic to $\pi_{1} (\widetilde{X},q)$ which index , as a subgroup of $\pi_{1}(X,p)$ is equal to the cardinal of a fibre of the covering space.
 Moreover a loop $\gamma \in \pi_{1}(X, p)$ lies in the rang of $h_{*}$ if and only if the unique lifting $\widetilde{\gamma}$ of $\gamma$ with starting point $q$ is a loop with base point $q$, see \cite[proposition 1.31]{HATCHER}.\\ Now consider the 3-fold covering space which is illustrated in the figure below.
 The fundamental group of the total space is $F_{4}$ and the fundamental group of the base space is $F_{2}$.
 The loop $yxy^{-1}x^{-1}$ is not in the range of projecting map of the covering because its lifting with base point $q$ ends to a different point $O$ \\[1cm]